exercism/julia/concepts/interfaces/about.md

 However, they are surprisingly simple in practice:

+1. Define a suitable type, deciding whether subtyping is useful or not.
-1. Find out which methods are required (from the [documentation][ref-interfaces]).
+2. Find out which methods are required (from the [documentation][ref-interfaces]).
-2. Implement those methods for your custom type; typically just a few methods, and quite short and simple.
+3. Implement those methods for your custom type; typically just a few methods, and quite short and simple.
-3. Let [Multiple Dispatch][concept-multiple-dispatch] take care of the rest, automatically.
+4. Let [Multiple Dispatch][concept-multiple-dispatch] take care of the rest, automatically.

 [concept-multiple-dispatch]: https://exercism.org/tracks/julia/concepts/multiple-dispatch